-The registry consists of information about privacy impact assessments, summary of responses to access requests, compliance materials such as protocols that public bodies must adhere to, and additional information that aids in the compliance of the ATIPP Act.
+This provision requires the access and privacy officer to create an Access to Information Registry.
+This registry is intended to make information about access and privacy proactively available to the public.
+The registry consists of privacy impact assessments, summary of responses to access requests, compliance materials such as protocols that public bodies must adhere to, and additional information that aids in the compliance of the ATIPP Act.
+The registry also includes Open Access Information as defined in Part 3 Division 2 of the Act.